TomGreenwood10/covid-19_simulator/README.md

 # covid-19_simulator

 ## Overview
-Simulator that moves people object around and transfers infections.
+Simulator that moves people objects around and transfers infections.

 __NB: This has not been written by someone with medical knowlege or any previous experience in infection simulations.
 The coefficients and mechanisms have not been arrived at via a sound scientific method__.
 I just wanted to write a framework during the current covid-19 crisis.
 If some of the code is useful then feel free to use.